SermetPekin/ML-C-example/README.md

 - **Arena Allocator** (`test_arena`): Tests for memory allocation, deallocation, and temporary arena functionality
 - **PRNG** (`test_prng`): Tests for random number generation and value distribution

-Each test suite reports pass/fail counts and detailed error information for any failures.

 ## Development Notes